-- All development proposals should seek to conserve and enhance biodiversity - A Preliminary Ecological Assessment and Protected Species Scoping Survey61 must be conducted - - protected in the proposed ecological and landscape strategy - It must be demonstrated that the proposals will deliver biodiversity net gain, with use of the DEFRA Biodiversity Offsetting metric. - For major developments, the Natural Cambridgeshire Local Nature Partnership (LNP) Developing with Nature Toolkit must be adopted.
+- All development proposals should seek to conserve and enhance biodiversity - A Preliminary Ecological Assessment and Protected Species Scoping Survey61 must be conducted - Mitigation hierarchy must be followed, demonstrating how existing habitats and species have been protected in the proposed ecological and landscape strategy - It must be demonstrated that the proposals will deliver biodiversity net gain, with use of the DEFRA Biodiversity Offsetting metric. - For major developments, the Natural Cambridgeshire Local Nature Partnership (LNP) Developing with Nature Toolkit must be adopted.